m-vemuri/userCTR/README.md

 # Predicting User Clicks

-This project is the IX Hackathon 2018 idea of the team I was a part of.
+This project is the Index Exchange Hackathon 2018 idea of the team I was a part of.
 As a member of the team I worked in performing the analysis on the data and creating the machine learning models.
 Our idea was to predict if a particular user profile would click on a particular advertisement.
 We made use of predictive machine learning models to do this.

 ## Data Used